SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/models-and-devices.md

 By default, only devices, groups and assets are shown in the following cases:

 -   When you select a different input source or output destination \(see [Editing the parameters of a block](/streaming-analytics/analytics-builder/#editing-the-parameters-of-a-block)\).
--   When you replace devices or groups \(see [Replacing devices, groups and assets](/streaming-analytics/analytics-builder/#replacing-devices-groups-and-assets)\).
+-   When you replace devices or groups \(see [Replacing sources or destinations](/streaming-analytics/analytics-builder/#replacing-sources-or-destinations)\).

 However, when you use the search box in the above cases, all managed objects \(not just devices, groups and assets\) in the {{< product-c8y-iot >}} inventory which match the search criteria are shown.
 You can thus build analytic models by defining any managed objects in the inventory as input blocks or output blocks.